Dan has long been interested in politics, particularly in the field of ethics, and has served his community in the past.

 - Medical costs and bills are a special problem.
 Medical bills that are incurred but unpaid during the two year "green card" period shall be reimbursed to the hospital, doctor or pharmacy by the government at medicare rates, but then wages shall be garnished in such a way that the bill is repaid to the government within 10 years maximum, shorter times for smaller amounts.
 Medical bills incurred after citizenship to be handled the same as every other citizen.

 No amnesty program will be worth anything at all to the country without a huge reduction in the incentive to become an illegal immigrant.
 With that in mind, the following additions to work rules are to be implemented:

 - A system of quickly and easily verifying citizenship or green card validity must be implemented.
 The E-Verify system shows promise but is not the complete answer even if fully implemented.
 Employers, schools, police, welfare offices - nearly every government agency must check for citizenship (or valid green card) on a routine basis.
 I realize this is an imposition of personal privacy, but so is homeland security.
 It is the price we must pay to retake our country from millions of illegal aliens.

 - Any company found hiring illegal aliens must be fined heavily.
-My suggestion is a fine of $2,000 for a first offense, half of the previous years income for a second and the previous years income for subsequent offenses within a 5 year period.
-This will likely put a small company out of business after a third offense and larger companies out of business after only 4 or 5 offenses; fair enough as large business will have many locations with many hiring offices and should be allowed a little more slack as a result.
+My suggestion is a fine of $2,000 for a first offense, half of the previous year's income for a second and the previous year's income for subsequent offenses within a 5 year period.
+This will likely put a small company out of business after a third offense and larger companies out of business after only 4 or 5 offenses; fair enough as large businesses will have many locations with many hiring offices and should be allowed a little more slack as a result.